Zack-Fleming/OpenPlayer/README.md

 A gantt chart showing the same tasks, but with their estimated time-to-completion can be found on [YouTrack - OpenPlayer Gantt](https://openplayer.youtrack.cloud/gantt-charts/212-1).

 **Note: the to-do board and gantt chart 'should' be setup where anyone can publicly view them (I hold the edit permissions).
 If you cannot view them, email me so I can fix it.**

+### Version Numbers

+I will take a bit of time to mention how the version numbers for OpenPlayer work.
+The version number has three parts: major version, minor version, and build number.
+The major version is the number of completed organizers on the gantt chart.
+The minor version is the number of tasks that have been completed, within an organizer.
+The build number is the number of times the project has been built between minor versions.

+For example, if i am on the third card under the fourth organizer, and have built the project fifteen times, the bersion number would be 4.3 build 15, or 4.3b15, or 4.3.15b.

+For the changelog and releases, I will use the last listed option of: \<major\>.\<minor\>.\<build\>b.

 ### Audio